 The state regulations include the federal rules for managing fluorescent lamps as a universal waste with additional and more stringent state provisions concerning definitions, indoor storage, notification, and accumulation quantity limits.
 Washington's rules for the regulation of mercury-containing equipment (MCE) as a universal waste follow, in most ways, the federal MCE provisions.

 • Administration and enforcement.
-WDOE administers and enforces the universal waste rule in Washington.
+The Washington Department of Ecology (WDOE) administers and enforces the universal waste rule in Washington.